AlishanKably/Project-02/README.md

 ### Wins

-I was able to overcome the challenges faced in creating a functional single page app.
+I was able to overcome the challenges faced in creating a functional single page app and produce an interactive app with multiple tabs which render new pages without reloading the page.
+I was able to create and implement a function that allowed individual cards to be stored and saved to a separate page.
+This has made me realise the potential to use this method in saving items to a basket for future projects.
+I was able to show me ability to filter through items on a page through multiple e=means such as drop down and search filters.

 ### Lessons learnt